-- bfd.SessionType: The type of this session.
-Allowable values are: Ο - SBFDInitiator an S-BFD session on a network node that performs a continuity test to a target entity by sending S-BFD packets. - SBFDReflector an S-BFD session on a network node that listens for incoming S-BFD packets to local entities and generates response S-BFD packets.
+- SBFDInitiator an S-BFD session on a network node that performs a continuity test to a target entity by sending S-BFD packets. - SBFDReflector an S-BFD session on a network node that listens for incoming S-BFD control packets to local entities and generates response S-BFD control packets.

-bfd.SessionType variable MUST be initialized to the appropriate type when an S-BFD session is created.
+bfd.
+SessionType variable MUST be initialized to the appropriate type when an S-BFD session is created.